goodloop/autoware_auto_mirror/docs/tutorials/trajectory-following.md

 ros2 launch test_trajectory_following simple_trajectory_following.launch.py sim_type:=lgsvl
 ```

 The launch file start spoofing a trajectory and bring up an rviz visualization.
+By default green is the trajectory from planner/record replay, whatever is being send to the controller, and blue is the internal representation of the mpc controller, which may be interpolated, smoothed, and predicted.

 ![Autoware.Auto trajectory following](trajectory-following-small.jpg)